pgeu/pgeu-system/docs/confreg/oauth.md

-As Mastodon allows dynamic OAuth application, this is simply done by adding an OAuth Application of type Mastodon with the specified base URL, and everything else is automatic (just don't forget to hit the `Save` button)
+As Mastodon allows dynamic OAuth application, this is simply done by adding an OAuth Application of type Mastodon with the specified base URL, and everything else is automatic (just don't forget to hit the `Save` button).

-### Linkedin
+### LinkedIn

-For linkedin an application has to be regsitered at Linkedin.
+For LinkedIn an application has to be registered at LinkedIn.
 The application is created at https://www.linkedin.com/developers/.
-Note that on Linkedin, each app must be "owned" by a page, so a page first has to be created.
+Note that on LinkedIn, each app must be "owned" by a page, so a page first has to be created.

-The app must apply for `Community Management API ` (which is required to post to pages).
-This API requires extra validation by Linkedin, so it can take some time to get approved.
+The app must apply for `Community Management API` (which is required to post to pages).
+This API requires extra validation by LinkedIn, so it can take some time to get approved.

 The integration only uses the scopes `r_organization_social` and